 COMPENSATION AND BENEFITS:

 Competitive salary.
 Benefits provided with 100% premium subsidy for employee coverage include medical, dental, vision, life insurance, long term disability; and 90% of premium subsidy for dependent coverage (subject to change).
-Paid holidays, PTO, and a 403(b).
+Paid holidays, paid vacation and sick leave, and a 403(b).

 « Back to Jobs